 I for one am tired of cities in most MMORPGs where nothing ever changes except the monthly scripted ho hum festival.
 Dynamic content could solve the problem of these tedious cities.
 Let’s say the summer has been very hot and there’s no rain.
 Or the local bands of goblins have been stealing food from the villagers.
 In both cases a food shortage would cause starvation and disease and people would resort to crime to feed themselves — all of this drama courtesy of a dynamic world.

-As long as change is organic and reasonable and players know they are part of a dynamic virtual world and can impact it, they will have no problem with it and embrace it.
+As long as change is organic and reasonable and players know they are part of a dynamic virtual world and can impact it, they will have no problem with it and will embrace it.

 Brad’s 3rd Argument